derrickmaples/network-security-groups/README.md

 <h2>High-Level Steps</h2>

-- Create a Windows 11 and a Linux (Ubintu) Virtual Machine in Azure
+- Create a Windows 11 and a Linux (Ubuntu) Virtual Machine in Azure
 - Log in to the Windows 11 Virtual Machine and install Wireshark.
 - Open Wireshark and observe different network traffic.
   - IMCP